Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4196.251148,4208.189437.md

 ### Transcript

-> where are we in development well Alfa that's where we're at so definitely not
+> where are we in development well Alfa that's where we're at so definitely not finished yet but we have a very good